For professors, instructors, and trainers

 How many questions can PDFQuiz generate from a single PDF?

 The number of questions depends on the length and density of your PDF.
 A typical 20-page textbook chapter generates 40 to 80 questions across all formats and difficulty levels.
 A full course packet of 100 pages can yield several hundred questions.
-You control how many to generate and at what ratio of question types, so you can calibrate the bank to your specific needs.
+You set the number of questions and tick which formats to include.
+There is no ratio control, so if you want a precise split between formats, generate one set per format and combine the exports.

 Can I upload multiple PDFs to build one combined question bank?